 4. Fees and Costs.
 Center mediators are required to keep their mediation fee schedule and any associated policies up-to-date at all times.
 Mediator fees and policies along with a full profile of each mediator is accessible within the mediator fee and policy schedules page.

-Conflicts Check.
+6. Conflicts Check.
 Center mediators are required to perform a conflict of interest check in connection with all mediation participants to determine matters potentially affecting their impartiality.
-Prior to proceeding with the mediation, the mediator must obtain the prior written consent of all mediation participants for any waiver of a conflict of interest.
+Prior to proceeding with the mediation, the mediator must obtain the written consent of all mediation participants for any waiver of a conflict of interest.

-6. Scheduling Process and Timeframes.
-Once your file has been accepted by your mediator, your mediator will begin the scheduling process and contact all parties, counsel and other interested parties who you have identified to participate in the mediation.
+7. Scheduling Process and Time Frames.
+Once your file has been accepted by your mediator, your mediator will begin the scheduling process and contact all parties, counsel and other interested persons who you have identified to participate in the mediation.
 Your mediator will generally have twenty (20) calendar days from the date of assignment for the scheduling process.
 If your mediator is unable to schedule the mediation within this time frame, the mediator may submit a request to the Center requesting a one-time thirty (30) day extension.
 Any further extension is at the discretion of the Center.
 All scheduling is performed by your mediator and any scheduling inquiries should be made directly with your mediator.
 Once scheduled, any request to cancel or continue the mediation will incur an associated fee.
 See Fees and Costs above.

-7. Notice to the Parties.
+8. Notice to the Parties.
 Once the mediation has been scheduled, the mediator will provide written notice to the parties of the details of the mediation and mediation process.

-9. Post Mediation Survey.
+10. Post Mediation Survey.
 Following the mediation, you will be asked to complete a survey about the mediation process.
 The Center will maintain your survey responses as confidential and use this information solely to evaluate the Center program and distribute general statistical data related to the Center program (in the aggregate without disclosure of confidential identifying data).